Rise to Success: Career Highlights of Jessica Pegula

 Discover the career path of Jessica Pegula, from the first major opportunity to industry-changing achievements.

-Jessica Pegula is an American professional tennis player who has achieved top rankings in both singles (No. 3) and doubles (No. 1).
-A prominent figure in women's tennis, she was ranked No. 1 in doubles on September 11, 2023.
-Pegula has reached several major finals, including the 2024 US Open and the 2023 WTA Finals in singles.
-In doubles, she reached the final of the 2022 French Open with Coco Gauff and the mixed doubles final of the 2023 US Open with Austin Krajicek.
-Her consistent performance and success in both singles and doubles highlight her as a top competitor in the sport.
+Jessica Pegula is a highly ranked American professional tennis player.
+Her career highlights include a No. 3 ranking in singles (October 2022) and No. 1 in doubles (September 2023).
+She reached the singles finals of the 2024 US Open and the 2023 WTA Finals.
+In doubles, she reached the final of the 2022 French Open with Coco Gauff and the 2023 US Open mixed doubles final with Austin Krajicek.

 In 2017, Jessica Pegula introduced her own skin-care line called Ready 24.

-In 2020, Jessica Pegula emerged as one of the top players in the WTT season, posting a strong 9–2 record in singles to help the Orlando Storm earn a No. 3 seed in the WTT Playoffs.
+In 2020, Jessica Pegula emerged as one of the top players in the WTT season, playing women's singles, women's doubles with Darija Jurak, and mixed doubles with Ken Skupski and Tennys Sandgren.
+She posted a strong 9–2 record in singles to help the Storm earn a No. 3 seed in the WTT Playoffs.

 2020: World TeamTennis Debut